The4Ms/messaging-system/README.md

-instant-messaging-system
+messaging-system
 ========================

-A simple instant messaging system
+A simple messaging system

 # Getting Started
 - This is a netbeans project, you will have to install [Netbeans IDE](https://netbeans.org/downloads/index.html)